nercms-mmap/RankAggregation-Lib/README.md

 - **Item Code** is a unique identifier that identifies each element of the preference lists.
 - **Relevance** is an integer value that represents the relevance of the item with respect to the mentioned Query.
 Typically, zero values represent irrelevant and incorrect elements and positive values represent relevant, correct and informative elements.

-Similarly, we define the final output of the methods as a csv file which is organized in the following manner：**Query, Item Code, Item Rank**
+Similarly, we define the final output of the methods as a CSV file which is organized in the following manner：**Query, Item Code, Item Rank**.

 We also provide a partially processed dataset in our `dataset.zip` file.
 You are welcome to use our code and test it here!

 ## Test Demonstrations
-We selected 20 different unsupervised RA methods for simple test demonstrations, as can be seen in example1.ipynb (Dataset: MQ2007) and example2.ipynb (Dataset: Ice-cream flavor)
+We selected 20 different unsupervised RA methods for simple test demonstrations, as can be seen in `example1.ipynb` (Dataset: MQ2007) and `example2.ipynb` (Dataset: Ice-cream Flavor).

 ## Follow-up Plan
-We will be updating more RA methods for share use.
+We will be updating and adding more RA methods for shared use.

 ## Experiments